zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 page.
 In other browsers, this might be implemented by creating a DOM selection object and asking for its bounding box.

-That implementation would be impossible in Chromium because it'd require blocking the main thread while waiting for a response from the renderer process that implements that web page's DOM.
+That implementation would be impossible in Monyhar because it'd require blocking the main thread while waiting for a response from the renderer process that implements that web page's DOM.
 (Not only is blocking the main thread strictly disallowed, but the latency of doing this for every API call makes it prohibitively slow anyway.)
-Instead, Chromium takes an approach where a representation of the entire accessibility tree is cached in the main process.
+Instead, Monyhar takes an approach where a representation of the entire accessibility tree is cached in the main process.
 Great care needs to be taken to ensure that this representation is as concise as possible.

-In Chromium, we build a data structure representing all of the information for a web page's accessibility tree, send the data structure from the renderer process to the main browser process, cache it in the main browser process, and implement native accessibility
+In Monyhar, we build a data structure representing all of the information for a web page's accessibility tree, send the data structure from the renderer process to the main browser process, cache it in the main browser process, and implement native accessibility